rajdeepd/bosh-oss-docs/bosh/documentation/deploying_to_vcloud_director.md

 ##Deploy##

    1. Select the deployment manifest you just created:

+		bosh deployment ~/wordpress-vcloud.yml

    1. Initiate the deployment:

+		bosh deploy

    1. Sit back and enjoy the show!

-Connect to the deployed sample application
+##Connect to the deployed sample application##

-Point your browser to the IP of the vm where nginx job is running `http://<nginx-vm-staticip>`.
+Once your deployment is complete point your browser to the IP of the vm where nginx job is running `http://<nginx-vm-staticip>`.

 Congratulations.
 You just used BOSH to deploy an application to vCloud!